 Deposit USD 2,500

 Day 1: Arrive Kathmandu.
-We pick you up at the airport and go to the iconic Yak & Yeti hotel where we do an equipment check, then see some of the famous sights in Kathmandu such as Buddhist and Hindu temples, then we have a team dinner before heading off to bed.
+We pick you up at the airport and go to the iconic Yak & Yeti hotel where we do an equipment check, then we have a team dinner before heading off to bed.

 Deposit: USD 2,500